hosseinoliabak/cisco/Datacenter/04-01 Introduction to Storage and Storage Networking.md

   <figcaption>Figure 1: iSCSI</figcaption>
 </figure>

-* NVMe treats storage as memory
+* NVMe (Non-Volatile Memory express) treats storage as memory
+  * NVMe (Non-Volatile Memory Express) is a protocol designed to use the PCI Express (PCIe) bus to connect SSD (solid-state drive) storage to servers or CPUs.
   * CPU can talk to memory natively
   * Extend semantics using PCIe
   * No adapter needed